top of page

 Phase 2: Define and propose the Ecological Revolution.

 • Advocate for Culture Fusion by establishing an international think tank to explore equitable and sustainable aspects of human culture, both historical and contemporary, and amalgamating them for innovative solutions.
-Celebrate cultural diversity and shape culture through the utility of humanity's best tools, like the metric system.
+Celebrate cultural diversity and shape a universal culture through the utility of humanity's combined knowledge.

 • Collaborate with experts in anthropology, ecology, biomimicry, etc., to differentiate genuine human needs from harmful desires.
 Raise awareness of manipulative advertising tactics that promote unnecessary consumption.

-• Evaluate the advantages and disadvantages of suburban living and nuclear family structures compared to communal living in villages with shared resources.
-Consider historical anthropocentric group sizes for community development.
+• Evaluate the advantages and disadvantages of suburban living and nuclear family structures compared to historical communal living in villages with shared resources.
+Consider anthropological group sizes for community development.

 • Prioritize child development and intergenerational socialization by fostering collaborative group activities and creating communal spaces that strengthen bonds.